yudintsevegor/FoPSchedule/readme.md

 * google-account

 # P.S.
-This is a very raw, but working version of my applification.
+This is a very raw, but working version of my application.
 I need to upgrade front-end of app(sorry, but i'm only backend developer...).
 Also, i need to add some features.
 It's comming soon...